 Spiritual Unity of the Tribes, together in unity with Barkindji elders, Uncle Barry and Aunty Betty Pearce, will host a ceremony for four days at Culpra Station, on the Murray River in NSW.

-The gathering ceremony will commence at sunrise on Thursday 26th April with ceremony to light the sacred fire, which will be the centre of the gathering.
-The gathering ceremony will conclude on the afternoon of Sunday 29th April, followed by a celebration meal Sunday night.
+The gathering ceremony will commence at sunrise on Thursday 2nd April with ceremony to light the sacred fire, which will be the centre of the gathering.
+The gathering ceremony will conclude on the afternoon of Sunday 5th April, followed by a fundraiser auction and celebration meal Sunday night.

-Camp day will be on the 25th April.
+Camp day will be on the 1st April, with a smoking ceremony and "Welcome to Country" by our hosts.
 You will be asked to honour a treaty between yourself, SUT and the Elders regarding conduct while on the land.
+Everyone is welcome around the sacred fire.
+Families with children are encouraged to attend.
+Monday 6th is cleanup day.

 Accommodation:Basic camping on the land.
 No electricity.
 No water.
 No showers.
 Plenty of room for tents, campers etc. For safety reasons parking next to tents will not be possible, camper/van parking will be allocated away from the tent area.
 Caravans will be permitted in the van area.